Wildlife at Natural Areas#

 The Great Outdoors Is No Place For Cats#

 You can protect your cat and be a responsible owner by preventing it from being lost, killed or stolen- keep your cat indoors.
 Youll be helping birds too.
 Outdoor cats kill a surprising number of birds and small mammals.
-The American Bird Conservancy estimates that outdoor and feral cats kill 1.4 billion birds a year.
-A recent study by the Smithsonian Conservation Biology Institute found that cats were responsible for about half the deaths of gray catbirds (Dumatella carolinensis) in a suburban environment.
+The American Bird Conservancy estimates that outdoor and feral cats kill 2.4 billion birds a year in the U.S. A recent study by the Smithsonian Conservation Biology Institute found that cats were responsible for about half the deaths of gray catbirds (Dumatella carolinensis) in a suburban environment.